-In order for mathematics to contribute to this Broad Area of Learning, students must actively learn the mathematical content in the outcomes through using and developing logical thinking, number sense, spatial sense, and understanding of mathematics as a human endeavour (the four goals of K-12 mathematics).
-It is crucial that the students discover the mathematical knowledge outlined in the curriculum rather than the teacher covering it.
+For mathematics to contribute to this Broad Area of Learning, students must actively learn the mathematical content in the outcomes through using and developing logical thinking, number sense, spatial sense, and understanding of mathematics as a human endeavour (the four goals of K-12 mathematics).
+Students must discover the mathematical knowledge outlined in the curriculum as opposed to the teacher simply covering it.